The Truth About Group Purchasing Organizations

 And before we get you on that fast-track to savings, a big factor in our role as your partner in procurement comes down to education.

 Truth: GPO participation may be higher than many realize.
-While some might think that participation in a GPO is solely limited to healthcare industries, research estimates that 15%–20% of Fortune 1000 companies take part in some kind of group purchasing relationship, with the majority seeing savings of 10% or more.
+While some might think that using a GPO is solely limited to healthcare industries, research estimates that 15%–20% of Fortune 1000 companies take part in some kind of group purchasing relationship, with the majority seeing savings of 10% or more.

 An education gap exists as well which limits the scope at which procurement professionals develop strategies that incorporate group purchasing.
 Due to the lack of training programs and educational resources for procurement, quality knowledge-sharing is in high demand.
 Finding transparent information on how GPOs work and how to use them in a modern sourcing program is not easy — until now.